 So there are two factors to consider:

-- Optional Practical Training gives international students a great opportunity to obtain work experience in the United States.
+- Optional Practical Training gives international students a great opportunity to obtain work experience in the U.S.

 - But OPT processing times can make it difficult to plan your next steps after graduation.